mathgeniuszach/fgroup/README.md

                             Using this argument will prevent output to the given output path.See below for more info.
 Not compatible with -f, -t, -g, or -i.
+  -A, --args [ARG ...]
+Additional arguments to pass on to the -s script as
+                            strings.
+Each argument is only given to the script's run_actions() function.

 Output is given in four different formats. "text" is a long header-separated format, "json" and "yaml" output as dictionaries with the keys as groups and the